 I offer a free initial 15 to 20-minute consultation to prospective clients in person, by telephone or by video conference.
 In this consultation, you will have a chance to ask any questions you may have and I will also ask you about what you hope to gain through counseling.
 The aim is for us both to gather an initial sense about whether or not we are a good fit to work together.
 To schedule your free initial consultation or to ask a question, you may text or call 360-207-1809 or email me using the form below.
 Please include your weekday day time availability.

-My fee is $125 per 50-minute session.
-Additionally, I provide a number of sliding-scale/tiered reduced fee spots and I welcome you to ask me more about this option.
+My standard fee range is $85 to $125 per 50-minute session.
+I also provide a limited number of reduced fee spots and I welcome you to ask me more about this option.
 I do not accept insurance.
 Cash, check, credit, debit and HSA cards are accepted at the time of session.
 Please contact me for more information and to schedule a free 15-20 minute consultation.

 Address: 222 Kenyon St NW Suite #6, Olympia, WA 98502